Boss UltraPoxy 1ltr pack

 • Do not store in direct sunlight or near other sources of heat.

 • Ensure adequate ventilation and use a respirator and safety glasses when sanding.
 Do not breath sanding dust.
-Rinse eyes with water and wash skin with soap and water.

 Download PDS and SDS Part A and SDS Part B